OSHW/HackerBot/README.md

 Hackerbot 3D printer v2.0

-Hackerbot printer is based on Ultimaker XY design and on RepRap electronics and parts.
+Hackerbot printer is based on Ultimaker XY design and on RepRap.

 Current version of the HackerBot is 2.0 (22/Jan/2015)